svjack/nlp-demo/README.md

 You can try to input a question and get the answer in wikidata.
 (May require some time to infer by cpu)

-The output is a ordering list, that answer are located in top some.
+The output is a ordering list, that answers are located in top.

 <br/>